Save Money on Florida Auto Insurance

 - Call the police.

-- Get information from all vehicles, drivers, witnesses and individuals involved.
+- Get information from all vehicles, drivers (including their official Florida drivers license number), witnesses and individuals involved.

 - Make notes about the location, time and date of accident.